MasterMedo/bible-relationships/README.md

 # Exploring the Hebrew [Bible relationships](https://data.world/bradys/bibledata-personrelationship) with [Memgraph](https://memgraph.com)

+### Introduction

 Reading the Bible I recall struggling to remember relationships between persons and where to find references to them in the Bible.
 That has kept me from being immersed in the story as I would often find myself guessing who is who to whom.
 Recently, I've discovered this gem of a dataset and wanted to explore it.
 Memgraph turned out to be a great fit for analysing the data.
 In the first part of this article we'll answer some commonly asked questions using a graph database.
 In the second part you can find the step by step process of how to explore your own datasets; from idea to results.

+### Data model
+The data collected by [Brady Stepheson](https://data.world/bradys) contains information about persons in the Bible and the relationships between them.
+The dataset is incomplete!
+At the time of writing the data is collected up to the second book of Chronicles, verse 20.
+If you want to know more about the format of data input data and how we imported it into Memgraph, hop to the second part of this article.

+Person:
+  - id ["Adam_1", "Jotham_2", "Jotham_3", ...]
+  - name ["Adam", "Eve", "Jacob", ...]
+  - notes
+  - sex ["male", "female"]
+  - tribe ["Judah", "Levi", "Manasseh", "Ammonite", ...]

+RELATIONSHIP:
+  - type ["father", "half-brother", "killer", "killed by", ...]
+  - category ["logical", "explicit", "implicit"]
+  - reference ["GEN 4:19", "2KI 15:13", ...]

 ## Frequently asked questions